MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-how-create-contact-companies.md

 If you have already set up a number of customers, vendors, and bank accounts, you can create contacts on the basis of the existing data.
 When you create a contact this way, the contact information is synchronised with the customer, vendor, or bank account information.

 > [!NOTE]
->   Before you can create contact companies this way, you must specify a business relation code for customers, vendors, and bank accounts in the **Marketing Setup** window.
-If you will be creating contacts from a bank accounts, you must also specify numbers series for bank accounts in the **General Ledger Setup** window.
+>   Before you can create contact companies this way, you must specify a business relation code for customers, vendors, and bank accounts on the **Marketing Setup** page.
+If you will be creating contacts from a bank accounts, you must also specify numbers series for bank accounts on the **General Ledger Setup** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter one of the following, depending on from where you want to create contacts, and then choose the related link.
    * **Create Contacts from Customers**
    * **Create Contacts from Vendors**
    * **Create Contacts from Bank Accounts**
-2. In the batch job window that opens, in the **Customer**, **Vendor**, or **Bank Account** section, set filters if you want to create contacts from specific customers, vendors, or bank accounts.
+2. In the batch job page that opens, in the **Customer**, **Vendor**, or **Bank Account** section, set filters if you want to create contacts from specific customers, vendors, or bank accounts.
 3. Choose the **OK** button to start creating contacts.

     The next contact numbers in the number series are assigned to the new contacts.
-The business relation for vendors that is specified in the **Marketing Setup** window is assigned to the newly created contacts.
+The business relation for vendors that is specified on the **Marketing Setup** page is assigned to the newly created contacts.

 > [!TIP]
 >   You can also create a customer, vendor, or bank account from a contact.
 For more information, see [Create a Customer, Vendor, or Bank Account From a Contact](marketing-how-create-contacts-new-customers-vendors-bank-accounts.md).